robinAZERTY/Optimization/README.md

 Gradient descent
 ----------------
-The gradient descent is the most basic optimization algorithm.
-The idea is to modify a composant of $\vec{v}$ one by one.
-For each modification, we seed how the cost function change.
-In fact, we buid the gradient of $f(\vec{v})$.
-Knowing it, we are able to slitly modify $\vec{v}$ in the opposit direction of the gradient and approch the minimum of the cost function.
+Gradient descent is the most basic optimization algorithm.
+The idea is to modify a component of $\vec{v}$ one by one.
+For each modification, we see how the cost function changes.
+In fact, we build the gradient of $f(\vec{v})$.
+Knowing it, we are able to slightly modify $\vec{v}$ in the opposite direction of the gradient and approach the minimum of the cost function.

 Stochastic gradient descent
 ---------------------------